norcams/iaas/docs/status/plans/gpu.rst

 **cons**:

-* At least for for NVIDIA this could be cost prohibitve, incurring 5-6x price/performance compared to consumer grade cards
+* At least for for NVIDIA this could be cost prohibitive, incurring 5-6x price/performance compared to consumer grade cards
 * Additionally, for NVIDIA GPUs, a concurrent user licence fee is necessary